grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 # Test-first using mock objects

-Now that we saw mocks in action and placed them in the context of our design approach, I'd like to show you how it works in the context of test-first approach.
+Now that we saw mocks in action and placed them in the context of a specific design approach, I'd like to show you how mock objects are used when employing the test-first approach.
 To do that, I'm going to reiterate the example from the last chapter.
-I already described how this example is not particularly strong in terms of showcasing the power of mock objects, so I won't repeat myself here.
+I already mentioned how this example is not particularly strong in terms of showcasing the power of mock objects, so I won't repeat myself here.
 In the next chapter, I will give you an example I consider more suited.

-## How to start? - with mock objects
+## How to start? -- with mock objects

 You probably remember the chapter "How to start?" from part 1 of this book.
-In that chapter, I described the following ways to kickstart writing a Statement before the actual implementation is in place:
+In that chapter, I described the following ways to kick-start writing a Statement before the actual implementation is in place:

 1. Start with a good name.
 1. Start by filling the GIVEN-WHEN-THEN structure with the obvious.
 1. Start from the end.
 1. Start by invoking a method if you have one.

 Pretty much all of these strategies work equally well with Statements that use mock objects, so I won't be describing them in detail again.
 In this chapter, I will focus on "Start by invoking a method if you have one" as it's the one I use most often.
-This is not driven by my choice to use mock objects, but by the development style I most often use.
-This style is called "outside-in" and all we need to know about it for now is that following it means starting the development form the input of a use case and ending on the output.
-Many consider this counter-intuitive as it means we will write classes collaborating with other objects before we even have these objects.
+This is driven not only  by my choice to use mock objects, but also by the development style I most often use.
+This style is called "outside-in" and all we need to know about it for now is that following it means starting the development form the input of system and ending on the output.
+Many consider this counter-intuitive as it means we will write classes collaborating with classes that don't exist yet.
 I will give you a small taste of it (together with a technique called "interface discovery") in this chapter and will expand on these ideas in the next one.

 ## Responsibility and Responsibility

-In this chapter, I will be using two concepts that, unfortunately, happen to share the same name: responsibility.
+In this chapter, I will be using two concepts that, unfortunately, happen to share the same name: "responsibility".
 One meaning of responsibility was [coined by Rebecca Wirfs-Brock](http://www.wirfs-brock.com/PDFs/PrinciplesInPractice.pdf) to mean "an obligation to perform a task or know certain information", and the other by Robert C. Martin to mean "a reason to change".
 To avoid this ambiguity, I will try calling the first one "obligation" and the second one "purpose" in this chapter.

 The relationship between the two can be described by the following sentences:

 1. A class has obligations towards its clients.
 1. The obligations are what the class "promises" to do for its clients.
 1. The class does not have to fulfill the obligations alone.
-Typically, it does so with help from other objects - its collaborators.
-Those collaborators, in turn, have have their collaborators.
+Typically, it does so with help from other objects -- its collaborators.
+Those collaborators, in turn, have have their obligations and collaborators.
 1. Each of the collaborators is given a purpose resulting from decomposition of the obligation.

 ## Channel and DataDispatch one more time

 Remember the example from the last chapter?
-Imagine we are in a situation where we already have the `DataDispatch` class, but its implementation is empty - after all, this is what we are going to test-drive.
+Imagine we are in a situation where we already have the `DataDispatch` class, but its implementation is empty -- after all, this is what we are going to test-drive.

 So for now, the `DataDispatch` class looks like this